Guide for Using Diffusion Indexes and Composite Indexes

 3) The lagging CI

-An increasing or decreasing of the composite indexes for an extremely short period of time should not be interpreted as a sign of economic expansion or contraction.
-Moreover, the composite indexes must move up or down with a certain magnitude in order to interpret that the economy has taken a upward or downward turn.
-However, as mentioned above, the ultimate measures to determine the cyclical phase are the diffusion indexes.
-(The business cycle reference date is determined based on the historical diffusion indexes.)
+An increase or decrease of the composite indexes for an extremely short period of time should not be interpreted as a sign of economic expansion or contraction.
+Moreover, the composite indexes must move up or down with a certain magnitude in order to interpret that the economy has taken an upward or downward turn.

 (Differences from the diffusion indexes)

 On the other hand, the composite indexes provide a quantitative measurement of economic strength.
 The composite indexes differentiate between small and large overall movements.
 They are referred to as the indexes that indicate the "volume" of economic activities, e.g. the amplitude of economic peaks and troughs, as well as the speed of economic expansion or contraction.
-For the better comparison of changes in different economic areas, it is recommended to use both the contributions of the component series to the change in the composite indexes and the diffusion indexes.
+For a better comparison of changes in different economic perspectives, it is recommended to use both the contributions of the component series to the change in the composite indexes and the diffusion indexes.

 (Calculating the composite indexes)